Khyree Jackson

-Khyree Anthony Jackson (August 11, 1999 – July 6, 2024) was an American football cornerback.
-He played college football for the Fort Scott CC Greyhounds, Alabama Crimson Tide, and the Oregon Ducks.
-The Minnesota Vikings selected him in the fourth round of the 2024 NFL draft, as the 108th overall pick.
+Khyree Anthony Jackson (August 11, 1999 – July 6, 2024) was an American football player.

 Born in Washington, D.C., Jackson won a state championship with Dr. Henry A. Wise Jr. High School in 2018.
-He temporarily quit football after dropping out of Arizona Western College but returned the next year, switching from wide receiver to cornerback partway through his year at Fort Scott.
-He transferred to Oregon after two seasons at Alabama, earning All-Pac-12 honors in 2023.
-After being drafted by the Vikings, Jackson was killed in a traffic collision in Maryland.
+He temporarily quit football after dropping out of Arizona Western College but returned the next year, switching from wide receiver to cornerback partway through his year with the Fort Scott CC Greyhounds.
+He transferred to the Oregon Ducks after two seasons with the Alabama Crimson Tide, earning All-Pac-12 honors in 2023.
+The Minnesota Vikings selected him in the fourth round of the 2024 NFL draft, as the 108th overall pick, but after being drafted he was killed in a traffic collision in Maryland.

 Early life

 Jackson was born August 11, 1999, in Washington, D.C., to Raymond and Ebbony Jackson.
 He took up track and field at the age of five and progressed to flag football two years later.
 Initially a student and football player at Springbrook High School in White Oak, Maryland, Jackson transferred to Dr. Henry A. Wise Jr. High School in Upper Marlboro partway through his sophomore year.
 After transferring, Jackson missed the 2015 season with a clavicle fracture.
 As a senior in 2018, Jackson made 39 receptions for 612 yards and 12 touchdowns, playing both wide receiver and defensive back on a Wise team that went undefeated en route to the MPSSAA Maryland 4A state championship.